|Nutrition Facts (per serving)|

-Add soy sauce and dashi soup stock in the pan and bring to a boil.
+Add soy sauce and dashi soup stock to the pan and bring to a boil.

 Remove from heat and cool.

 Once you have the dipping sauce completed, boil water in a large pan.

 Add dried somen noodles in the boiling water, gently stirring noodles with chopsticks, and cook for a few minutes—approximately 2 to 3 minutes—until done.
 (If it's necessary, add a little bit of cold water in the pan to prevent overflowing.)